Top Chef Canada season 10

-Top Chef Canada Season 10 (also known as Top Chef Canada X) is the tenth season of the Canadian reality television series Top Chef Canada and was first broadcast on Food Network.
-The new season was first announced by Food Network Canada on August 17, 2022.The season was filmed in Toronto, Ontario and also included an international travel destination for the first time in the competition's history, when they travelled to the Cayman Islands for the finale and penultimate episode.
+The tenth season of the Canadian reality television series Top Chef Canada and was first broadcast on Food Network.
+The new season was first announced by Food Network Canada on August 17, 2022.
+The season was filmed in Toronto, Ontario and also included an international travel destination for the first time in the competition's history, when they travelled to the Cayman Islands for the finale and penultimate episode.

 The season features special challenges and score system in celebration of the show's tenth season.
 Many challenges were based on previously used "classic" Top Chef Canada events including the traditional "Restaurant Wars" competition, as well as familiar Quickfire Challenge components.
 A new addition to the tenth season included the "X" point system, which saw chefs who underperformed in challenges receiving Xs against their name, and would compete in sudden death challenges to stay alive in the competition should they receive three demerit Xs throughout the competition.
 Once a chef is eliminated from the sudden death challenge, the twist ended.

 Season 10 featured Eden Grinshpan again as host, and kept all of its mainstay judges, including Head Judge Mark McEwan, along with resident judges Chris Nuttall-Smith, Mijune Pak and Janet Zuccarini, who rotated through judging elimination challenges, with at least one resident judge present per episode, but at times featured two or all resident judges on some given episodes.
 David Zilber, culinary and fermentation expert was a new addition to the cast as a resident judge, but only judged for the first three episodes of the competition, due to familial obligations.

 Top Chef Canada: Season 10 premiered on September 26, 2022, and concluded on November 14, 2022.
 In the season finale, Tre Sanderson was declared the winner over runner-up Deseree Lo.
 For winning the competition, Sanderson was awarded the grand prize of $100,000 (CAD) as well as other cash and tangible prizes.